crashkonijn/GOAP/Package/Documentation/Classes/Actions.md

 An action always inherits from the `ActionBase<TData>` class.
 The generic type is the action data class.
 The action data class is used to store the state of the action.
 The action class itself should be stateless, since only one instance is used to perform the same action on multiple agents.

 ### ActionRunState
 The `ActionRunState` is an enum that determines the state of the action.
 It can be one of the following values: `Continue` or `Stop`.
+Stop will stop the action and return to the planner.
+Continue will continue the action and perform it again next frame.

 ### Examples
 {% code title="WanderAction.cs" lineNumbers="true" %}